Bicycling Education & Safety Resources

 The mission of the Blue Ridge Bicycle Club is to promote healthy and fun lifestyles through cycling in Western North Carolina.
 BRBC accomplishes this by: providing education and cycling opportunities, working with health and fitness organizations, existing organizations on their cycling programs, and governments on transportation planning, and developing new cycling programs.

 Bicycling and walking are rapidly becoming realistic modes of transportation as traffic congestion and environmental concern become more evident.
 Sidewalks, bike lanes, and bike paths play an important role in providing transportation choices for people across Asheville.
 The city can be a great place for bicycling and walking.
-In addition to a mild climate, it has the ingredients that make walking and bicycling attractive to people for trips like commuting, shopping, and recreation.
+In addition to a mild climate, it has the ingredients that make walking and bicycling attractive for commuting, shopping, and recreation.
 The purpose of the city’s Bicycle and Pedestrian Services is to increase bicycle and walking opportunities to all residents - young, old and individuals with special needs.
 By improving bicycling and walking conditions, it helps everyone lead safe, active and healthy lives.
 Our vision is to inspire people to get out of their cars and onto the street.

 League of American Bicyclists - Smart Cycling Resources